vuejs/docs/src/guide/scaling-up/ssr.md

 <p></p>
 ```

-When Vue encounters a hydration mismatch, it will attempt to automatically recover and adjust the pre-rendered DOM to match the client side state.
+When Vue encounters a hydration mismatch, it will attempt to automatically recover and adjust the pre-rendered DOM to match the client-side state.
 This will lead to some rendering performance loss due to incorrect nodes being discarded and new nodes being mounted, but in most cases, the app should continue to work as expected.
 That said, it is still best to eliminate hydration mismatches during development.

 ### Custom Directives